MBCProject/mbc-markdown/yvisualization/README.md

 **Usage Notes**
 - For a node to be visable in STIXviz, the object's STIX JSON must be included in the STIX Bundle.
 The required JSON objects can be found in the STIX 2 representations for [MBC](https://github.com/MBCProject/mbc-stix2.1) and [ATT&CK](https://github.com/mitre/cti/tree/master/enterprise-attack).
-- A custom STIXviz [configuation file - CONFIG FILE MADE AVAILABLE IN yvisualizaiton FOLDER]() is needed to display MBC content.
+- A custom STIXviz [configuation file](./stix-visualizer/stix2viz.js) is needed to display MBC content.
+- A custom set of [MBC icons](./stix-visualizer/mbc-icons.js) is available for displaying MBC content in STIXViz.
+Otherwise, STIXviz will use a generic marker for all the object types it does not recognize.

 **Best Practices**